-Students register for their courses online using ASSIST.
-Students will not be added to the official class rosters or grade sheets after the registration periods have ended.
+Students register for their courses online via ASSIST.
+Students will not be added to the official class rosters or grade sheets after the registration periods have ended as published in the academic calendar.
 Per the Texas Higher Education Coordinating Board Rules and Regulations, students may not enroll in a course after the official census date (Ch.
 9, Subchapter B, Sec.9.31a).
 Per Texas Administrative Code (Title 19, Part 1, Chapter 21, Subchapter A, Rule 21.4), students must pay all tuition and fees by the 20th class day in a regular semester (fall or spring), or by the 15th class day in a summer session.
 Students who do not pay tuition and fees in full or request installment plans when available will have their classes dropped for that term.